-The salt water lakes are a National Nature Reserve due to the abundance of wild birds that visit the area, and a focus for health-conscious tourists.
+The saltwater lakes are a National Nature Reserve due to the abundance of wild birds that visit the area, and a key focal point for health-conscious tourists.

-A large earthquake in 1829 laid the town in ruins, but the salt basins were quickly rebuilt and re-opened.
+A large earthquake in 1829 left the town in ruins, but the salt basins were quickly rebuilt and re-opened.

-In 1931 Alfonso XIII granted Torrevieja city status due to the growing market for flax hemp and cotton imported to the area and the export of salt to Continental Europe.
+In 1931 Alfonso XIII granted Torrevieja city status in recognition of the growing market for flax hemp and cotton imported to the area and the export of salt to continental Europe.

-In the town you can visit the Museum of Salt and Sea which recounts the progress of Torrevieja.
+In the town you can visit the Museum of Salt and Sea, which recounts Torrevieja’s development over the years.

 More info here

 The salt lakes of Torrevieja and La Mata provide a healthy environment for bathing in the mineral-rich waters or enjoying a beneficial mud-bath to aid such complaints as rheumatism and skin disorders, or heart and respiratory problems.

 The fertile inland plains produce an abundance of fresh fruit and vegetables, seafood is caught daily by the local fishing fleet, and farmed meat and game are brought down from the mountains, ensuring a rich culinary selection to suit every taste – with rice being prominent.

 Traditional dishes include: